kristofa/mock-http-server/README.md

 ## Changelog ##

+### 4.0-SNAPSHOT ###

+Major version bump because `HttpRequestMatcher` interface introduced in 3.0 has changed.
+Version 3.0 was released prematurely and wasn't tested enough before release.
+This has a lot nicer implementation of `HttpRequestMatcher` and major cleanup of existing `HttpResponseProvider` instances.

++   `HttpRequestMatcher` has a more usable interface.
++   Clean-up of existing HttpResponseProvider implementations.

 ### 3.0 - 13th of February 2014 ###

 Major version bump because `HttpResponseProvider` interface has a new method.